jpiper/pyDNase/README.rst

 Support
 -------

-If you're having any troubles, please send an email to `j.piper@warwick.ac.uk` and I'll do my best to help you out.
+If you're having any troubles, please send an email to `j.piper@me.com` and I'll do my best to help you out.
 If you notice any bugs, then please raise an issue over at the github repo.
 If you require more formal training on the analysis of DNase-seq or ATAC-seq data, I am available for consultancy.
 Likewise, if you are a commercial entity looking for a support contract, please get in touch.

 Contributions
 -------------